 Whiterock is my next novel, aiming for release in 2020.
 I have it all written but it still needs polishing so I’m sharing it here, a bit at a time, to get your feedback.
 Have a quick read and tell me your impressions, or give me your critique, in the comment area below.
-I’m also attaching a pdf version if you’d like to import it into your favorite electronic reader.
-Enjoy!
+Enjoy! (updated 14-Jul-2021)

 By Hal Aetus